 The Reset GPS function will erase aiding data stored in the GPS receiver.
-This option should be used in the rare event the SHOUT is failing to acquire a GPS position after being relocated a long distance.
+This option should be used in the rare event SHOUT nano 100 is failing to acquire a GPS position after being relocated a long distance.

 1. Select Reset GPS.